IBM/ibm-block-csi-driver/README.md

 quay.io/k8scsi/csi-attacher:v1.0.1
 quay.io/k8scsi/livenessprobe:v1.1.0

-$> kubectl get -n kube-system -o jsonpath="{..image}" daemonset.apps/ibm-block-csi-node | tr -s '[[:space:]]' '\n'; echo ""
-ibm/ibm-block-csi-node-driver:1.0.0
-quay.io/k8scsi/csi-node-driver-registrar:v1.0.2
-quay.io/k8scsi/livenessprobe:v1.1.0

-### Watch the CSI controller logs
+###### Watch the CSI controller logs
 $> kubectl log -f -n kube-system ibm-block-csi-controller-0 ibm-block-csi-controller

-### Watch the CSI node logs (per worker node \ PODID)
+###### Watch the CSI node logs (per worker node \ PODID)
 $> kubectl log -f -n kube-system ibm-block-csi-node-<PODID> ibm-block-csi-node

 ```

-#### 2. Create array secret
+## Configure k8s storage class and secret
-The driver is running but in order to use it, one should create relevant storage classes.
+The driver is running but in order to use it, one should create the relevant storage classes.

-First create the secret of the array for this cluster.
+This section describe how to:
+ 1. Configure the k8s storage class - to define the storage system pool name, secret referance, SpaceEfficiency(Thin, compressed or Deduplicated) and fstype(xfs\ext4).
+ 2. Storage system secret - to define the storage credential(user and password) and its address.
+ Note: Repeat steps 2 & 3 to create as many storage classes as needed.

+#### 1. Create array secret
 Create a secret file as follow and update the relevant credentials:

 ```